tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Started new Flask site from scratch.
 Site pulls Markdown files from my #100DaysOfCode journal repo on GitHub and renders them into a base template.
-Styling of the page with MUICSS still open.
+Styling of the page with MUICSS is still open.

 ### Thoughts
 In a Jinja base template, you can access a child template’s blocks not only by `{% block content %}{% endblock %}` but also via the special `self` object.